What It's Really Like To Get A Butt Augmentation

-We also spoke to Beverly Hills plastic surgeon Ryan Stanton, MD, who specializes in buttock implants, to find out more about butt augmentation procedures and what to expect from recovery.
+We also spoke to Beverly Hills board certified plastic surgeon Ryan Stanton, MD, who specializes in buttock implants, to find out more about butt augmentation procedures and what to expect from recovery.

-Dr. Stanton: “Technically both options are available but relatively few patients are truly good candidates for the Brazilian Butt Lift (BBL) compared to buttock and cosmetic hip implants.
-I have performed buttock implants on all types of patients - skinny, lean, muscular, medium, obese, young, and old - and this cannot be said about BBL.”
+Dr. Stanton: “Technically both options are available but relatively few patients are truly good candidates for the BBL compared to buttock and cosmetic hip implants.
+I have performed buttock implants on all types of patients – skinny, lean, muscular, medium, obese, young, and old – and this cannot be said about BBL.”

-Aedit: How do you advise patients prepare their body for the procedure?
+The AEDITION: How do you advise a patient to prepare their body for the procedure?